jb55/kindlize/README.md

 Workflow
 --------

-It is useful to explain the most common workflow using Kindlie.
+It is useful to explain the most common workflow using Kindlize.
 There are three major goals we want to achieve to establish a hassle-free reading experience:

 * Converting the tarball downloaded from arXiv into Kindle-friendly pdf.
 * Maintaining a local directory of "kindlized" pdfs among multiple computers.
 * Synchronizing the Kindle arXiv content to the local directory.

+Kindlize is designed to take care of all three goals with some help from Dropbox.
+To kindlize an arXiv article, simply do

+    kindlize 1211.1379 astrocoffee

+where [`1211.1379`](http://arxiv.org/abs/1211.1379) is the arXiv identifier for the paper you want to read, and `astrocoffee` is the name of the directory

 Configuration
 -------------